MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/what-s-new-in-hid.md

 ## HID WinRT API

-The [Windows.Devices.HumanInterfaceDevice](https://msdn.microsoft.com/library/windows/apps/xaml/dn263140) API lets a Windows Store app access devices that support the Human Interface Device (HID) protocol.
+The [Windows.Devices.HumanInterfaceDevice](https://msdn.microsoft.com/library/windows/apps/xaml/dn263140) API lets a UWP app access devices that support the Human Interface Device (HID) protocol.

 The following short video describes an end-to-end sample solution for HID that's available for download on the MSDN samples gallery.
 (This solution includes a sample app created using the new HID WinRT API.)